 Results: After a detailed review of the Mattern report, Orrick, Herrington & Sutcliffe engaged with their incumbent vendor to renew the current services at improved pricing and terms.

 Client Comment: “Mattern’s benchmarking and analysis of our outsourcing contract was invaluable.
-Mattern’s work armed us with the necessary market information to be able to drive a much more competitive renewal and feel comfortable that the negotiations with our current vendor led to a good competitive outcome without needing to take this out to a full competitive bid process.” – Kevin Cash, Chief Financial Officer, Orrick, Herrington & Sutcliffe, LLP
+Mattern’s work armed us with the necessary market information to be able to drive a much more competitive renewal and feel comfortable that the negotiations with our current vendor led to a good competitive outcome without needing to take this out to a full competitive bid process.” – Kevin Cash, Former Chief Financial Officer, Orrick, Herrington & Sutcliffe, LLP